 You’ll know if you’re drinking enough water because your urine will be light in colour and won’t smell.

 If you are dehydrated for a long period of time you are more susceptible to issues such as kidney stones.
 Good hydration can also lower your risk of urinary tract infections.3

 5. Water helps your bowels function smoothly

-Drinking enough water helps your digestive system work properly.
-When you are dehydrated it can cause uncomfortable issues such as constipation.
+Drinking enough water helps your digestive system to function properly.
+Lack of water can cause uncomfortable issues such as constipation.

 The perfect combination to look after your gut function is eating lots of fibre and drinking lots of water.
-Together they are the best way to keep your bowels happy.7
+Together they are the best way to keep your bowels happy.3